Guggyco/publishersdk/README.md

 # Guggy Publisher SDK
 -------------------

-Embed Guggy's GIF/Memes editor in your website with a super-small and simple SDK.
+Embed Guggy's GIF/Memes editor in your website with a simple SDK.

 ### What do you need to start?